APPENDICES

 Other Guérins who lived in Pointe Coupee Parish probably were descendants of Guillaume dit St.-Aubin, but area church records make it difficult to establish their exact place in the family:

-Sergeas or Sergeat Guérin married Eveline Major at the Pointe Coupee church, Pointe Coupee Parish, in December 1844.
-Their son François Onésiphore, called Onésiphore, was born in Pointe Coupee Parish in September 1853 but died at age 9 in August 1862, François Auguste was born in April 1856, Joseph Batis, called Batis, in July 1858 but died at age 4 in August 1862, and François Joseph was born near Lakeland, Pointe Coupee Parish, in June 1861.
-During the War Between the States, Sergeas served in the Fausse River Guards Company of Militia, which operated in Pointe Coupee Parish.
+Sergeas, Sergeat, or Serge Guérin married Eveline Major at the Pointe Coupee church in December 1844.
+They settled at Chenal.
+Their son François Onésiphore, called Onésiphore, was born in September 1853 but died at age 9 in August 1862, François Auguste was born in April 1856, Joseph Batis, called Batis, in July 1858 but died at age 4 in August 1862, and François Joseph was born near Lakeland in June 1861.
+Their daughter married into the David family.
+During the War of 1861-65, Sergeas served in the Fausse River Guards Company of Militia, which operated in Pointe Coupee Parish.
+Sergeat, "res.
+Chenal," died in probably at his home in December 1868; the Lakeland priest who recorded the burial, and who did not give any parents' names or even mention a wife, said that Sergeat died at "age ca. 45 years."

 ~